jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 6. **Modify the frontend widget** with new UI controls
 7. **Run build commands** to verify everything compiles

-**In about 2-3 minutes**, you could have a fully functional image editor!
+**In about 2-3 minutes**, you will have a fully functional image editor!

 #### The Hidden Cost: Decisions Made Without You